-Biography of a Castle gardener
+The Biography of a Castle gardener

-Duncan’s passion for gardening grew over time as he worked as a landscape gardener in Dumfries and Galloway, where he grew up.
-He felt at home working outdoors surrounded by nature.
-After realising his love for gardening Duncan studied for an HND Horticulture with Plantsmanship at the Royal Botanic Garden Edinburgh.
-Here he developed his passion for horticulture and explored the huge range of plants at RBGE.
-After finishing his HND, Duncan spent a year as a student gardener for the National Trust of Scotland.
-He was based at both Threave Gardens and Branklyn Garden.
+Our new gardner, Duncan’s passion for gardening grew over time as he worked as a landscape gardener where he grew up in Dumfries and Galloway.
+He felt at home working outdoors surrounded by nature and after realising his love for gardening Duncan studied for an “HND in Horticulture with Plantsmanship” at the Royal Botanic Gardens in Edinburgh.
+It was here that he developed his passion for horticulture and researched the huge range of plants at the RBGE.
+After finishing his HND, Duncan spent a year as a student gardener for the National Trust of Scotland and was based at both Threave Gardens and Branklyn Garden.
 Threave is a teaching garden for the NTS and Branklyn is a small collectors garden full of interesting woodland and alpine plants.

 Tom Stuart-Smith designs exclusive use castle gardens